 What you're looking at above are the four widgets Jason Calhoun, the developer of the System Info Widget, gives you out of the gate.

 A few days ago, Yahoo rolled out a version of the Yahoo Messenger for iOS that supported video chat and promised the same on Android shortly.
 Of course, we can't wait for "shortly" - that's entirely too long.
 Remember the Glacier/MyTouch ROM leak from yesterday?
 Turns out, it contains a full version of the Yahoo Messenger app, including video calling.
 Ripped out by the brave xda member matthewjulian, the app is available for download immediately (see below).

 Everyone knows that smartphones are awesome, but it’s hard to beat using a large screen and full keyboard to control a device.
 Developers Peter Mora and Zoltan Papp believe they have come up with a compelling compromise: Webkey, for Android.
 Webkey allows users with a rooted Android device to text or call contacts, view SD card contents, and more - all from a web based interface.

 Webkey's interface leaves a lot to be desired, as it is more bare and utilitarian than polished and perfected.
-As the picture above shows, you have access to the following options:

 The number 1 Android app for rooted phones out there is undoubtedly Android WiFi Tether, which is a free alternative to all those carrier-bundled WiFi hotspot apps.
 In fact, it is the primary reason I root every Android phone I own - 2 hours of commute on the train suddenly become extremely productive because of always-on laptop connectivity.
 I've excitedly written about the app before, especially after it added support for Infrastructure mode and WPA2 on the EVO 4G.